 EMPLOYEE STOCK OPTION PLAN

-The applicable disclosures as required under SEBI (Share Based Employee Benefits)Regulations 2014 is available on the website of the Company at https://dkfwei267huwn.cloudfront.net/investor-relations/pdf/sebi-disclosure-2014.pdf
+The applicable disclosures as required under SEBI (Share Based Employee Benefits)Regulations 2014 is available on the website of the Company i.ehttp://repository.skipperlimited.com/investor-relations/pdf/sebi-disclosure-2014.pdf

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHNAGE EARNINGS AND OUTGO

 In accordance with Section 139 of the Companies Act 2013 read with the Companies(Audit and Auditors) Rule 2014 M/s.
 Singhi & Co.
-Chartered Accountants (FirmRegistration No.: 302049E) were appointed as the Statutory Auditors of the Company at theAnnual General Meeting of the Company held on 23rd September 2014 for a termof five consecutive years.
-The continuance of statutory auditors shall be subject toratification by the shareholders at every Annual General Meeting.
+Chartered Accountants (FirmRegistration No.: 302049E) were appointed as the Statutory Auditors of the Company at theAnnual General Meeting of the Company held on 23rd September 2014 for a term of fiveconsecutive years.

-The Cost audit report for the year 2016-17 was free from any qualification and wassubmitted to the Ministry of Corporate Affairs within stipulated time.
+As a matter of record relevant cost audit report for the year 2016-17 was free fromany qualification and was submitted to the Central Government within stipulated time.

 EXTRACT OF ANNUAL RETURN